oznu/unifi-events/README.md

 [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/sindresorhus/xo)
 [![License][mit-badge]][mit-url]

-> ubnt-unifi is a Node.js module that allows you to listen for events from and call methods on the UniFi API (Ubquiti Wifi).
+> ubnt-unifi is a Node.js module that allows you to listen for events from and call methods on the UniFi API (Ubiquiti Wifi).

 ## Requirements